devi-prasad/fast-track-c/readme.md

 2. Manual memory management is tricky to get right.
 A programmer needs to take extreme care while managing memory allocared on process' heap.
-If one is not cautious, programs end up using dangling pointers, affecting program's state and behavior in strange and unpredictable ways.
+If one is not cautious, programs end up using dangling pointers, affecting program's state and behavior in unpredictable ways.

 3. C does not define a module system.
 It lacks even a naive namespace management system.
 All names used in a program (small or large) live in one flat namespace.
-It is trivially possible to mix up names, resulting in hard to detect bugs.
+It is trivially possible to mix-up names, resulting in hard to detect bugs.

-Despite all its flaws, it is interesting to note that C is used to develop numerous state of the art software systems.
+Despite all its flaws, it is interesting to note that C is used to develop numerous state-of-the-art software systems.
 Web Servers (such as NGINX), SQL Database Management Systems (PostgreSQL, for instance), NoSQL in-memory key-value store such as Redis, Version Control Systems (Git), and the list goes on.
-These and many other systems are extensively used by businesses enterprises, scientific community, professional developers, hobby programmers, and far numerous end-users.
+These and many other systems are extensively used by business enterprises, scientific community, professional developers, hobby programmers, and far numerous end-users.

-**C is undoubtedly one of the most loved and most hated programming languages.**
+**C is undoubtedly one of the most loved and the most hated programming languages.**

 The question is, **how should one approach learning to program in C?**